thinkmassive/structor/README.md

-# Structor
+# "Structor 2" -- Structor + lots of extensions
 =======

 Vagrant files for creating virtual multi-node Hadoop clusters on various OSes, both with and without security.

 The currently supported OSes and the providers:
-* centos 6 (virtualbox and vmware_fusion)
+* CentOS 6
+* CentOS 7
+* Ubuntu 14.04

-We'd like to get Ubuntu and SUSE support as well.
+We'd like to get CentOS 7 and SUSE support as well.

 The currently supported projects:
 * Ambari
+* Ambari Views
+* Flume
-* Hbase
+* HBase
 * HDFS
 * Hive
+* Hive LLAP (Experimental)
+* Hive ODBC Client
+* HiveServer 2
+* Kafka
 * MapReduce
 * Oozie
 * Pig
+* Postgres
+* Slider
+* Spark
 * Tez
+* Wildfly (known better as JBoss)
 * Yarn
 * Zookeeper

-We'd love to support Spark, Storm, etc. as well.
+We'd love to support other Hadoopish things like Storm, etc. as well.

 ## Modify the cluster